Modules as effective nodes in coarse-grained networks of Kuramoto oscillators: Three modules

 Figures \ref{Fig3} (c)-(d) show the accuracy of this expression.
 The closer $(\Omega_1,\Omega_3)$ is to the origin, and consequently the lower the $\alpha$, the better the ellipse matches the real constant $r$ contour.
 As we move away from the origin, our proposed ellipses start to cut through several real fixed $r$ contour lines.
 In that case, what we observe is that Eq. \eqref{3 osc r proposed w12 w23} is returning the lowest synchronization value attainable over all the real contours that it is crossing.

 In the inset of Figure \ref{Fig3} (d) we can easily see that there are constant $r$ values that fall out of the theoretical ellipses, therefore, there should be a smaller ellipse that encompass all values.
 We numerically find that further increasing $\alpha$ up to $\alpha_2\equiv9.295$ causes all possible synchronization outcomes to tightly fall within the ellipse.
-In other words, depending on how we control our parameters $\{\Omega_1,\Omega_2\}$ the phase transition happens somewhere between $\alpha_1\leq\alpha\leq\alpha_2$, or in terms of the original parameters, $\lambda^2\leq\omega_1^2-\omega_1\omega_3+\omega_3^2\leq1.0328\lambda^2$.
-Still, we have no approximation for $r$ in such regime.
+In other words, depending on how we control our parameters $\{\Omega_1,\Omega_2\}$ the phase transition happens somewhere between $\alpha_1\leq\alpha\leq\alpha_2$, or in terms of the original parameters,

+This is an estimate for the phase transition of 3 oscillators.
+As we argued in previous sections, both the coarse-grained system and the equivalent three oscillators system have the same phase transition due to the form of Eq. \eqref{multi pop II/ku sigma indexed}.
+However, it is important to emphasize that so far we do not have an approximation for $r$ within the ellipse that takes into account modules sizes and synchronization thresholds.